spren9er/climate-spiral/README.md

 by climate scientist [Ed Hawkins](https://twitter.com/ed_hawkins) from the National Centre for Atmospheric Science, University of Reading in 2016.

-This visualization is an interactive version of a climate spiral available at [https://svs.gsfc.nasa.gov/4975](https://svs.gsfc.nasa.gov/4975) and which was created by [Mark SubbaRao](https://twitter.com/marksubbarao) and NASA SVS in 2022.
+This visualization is an interactive version of a climate spiral available at [https://svs.gsfc.nasa.gov/4975](https://svs.gsfc.nasa.gov/4975) and which was created by [Mark SubbaRao](https://twitter.com/marksubbarao) and NASA SVS in March 2022.
 Description from original website:

 _The visualization presents monthly global temperature anomalies between the years 1880-2021.
 These temperatures are based on the GISS